Divya0777/Divya0777/README.md

 ## 💼 Work Experience

-### 🏢 Data Analyst — Lecabel Soft Tech Pvt Ltd
+### 🏢 Junior Data Scientist — Lecabel Soft Tech Pvt Ltd
-📅 *April 2025 – Present*
+📅 *April 2025 – June*
-- Worked on end-to-end Data Analytics projects
+- Built a binary classification model in Python to predict customer purchases within the next 30 days.
-- Built interactive dashboards using **Power BI**
+- Engineered RFM (Recency, Frequency, Monetary) and Cart Abandonment Rate features using Pandas and NumPy.
-- Performed data analysis using **Python, SQL and Excel**
+- Applied SMOTE and trained Logistic Regression, Random Forest, and XGBoost models.
-- Created data visualizations to support business decisions
+- Achieved an AUC-ROC score of 0.88 and used SHAP for model interpretability.

 ### 🔬 Data Science Intern — Rubixe Disruptive Technologies
 📅 *6 Months*
 - Built and evaluated **Machine Learning models**
 - Performed **EDA and Feature Engineering** on real datasets
 - Applied **Statistics** for data-driven insights
-- Worked with **Python, SQL, Power BI**
+- Worked with **Python, SQL**

 ---